ArduPilot/ardupilot_wiki/plane/source/docs/soaring.rst

    Available in firmware revisions 4.1 and later.

-The parameter :ref:`SOAR_MAX_DRIFT<SOAR_MAX_DRIFT>` can be used to limit how far (in metres) the aircraft can drift while in LOITER mode.
-If the airfraft reaches this limit in LOITER mode, it will revert to the original flight mode.
+The parameter :ref:`SOAR_MAX_DRIFT<SOAR_MAX_DRIFT>` can be used to limit how far (in metres) the aircraft can drift while in THERMAL mode.
+If the airfraft reaches this limit in THERMAL mode, it will revert to the original flight mode.

-If the original flight mode was FBWB or CRUISE mode, the drift distance is measured from the location LOITER was entered.
+If the original flight mode was FBWB or CRUISE mode, the drift distance is measured from the location THERMAL was entered.

-If the original flight mode was AUTO mode, the drift distance is measured from the closest point on the mission segment to where LOITER was entered.
+If the original flight mode was AUTO mode, the drift distance is measured from the closest point on the mission segment to where THERMAL was entered.
 Drift sideways or backwards, but not along the original mission track, is counted.
 This allows thermalling to continue if the wind is moving the aircraft in the direction of the next waypoint.

 The image below shows a scenerio where the mission track is north to south and the wind is causing thermals to drift east to west.
 The aircraft will follow them but will respect :ref:`SOAR_MAX_DRIFT<SOAR_MAX_DRIFT>`.
 Note that sometimes it will go a little beyond  :ref:`SOAR_MAX_DRIFT<SOAR_MAX_DRIFT>` as it lines up its heading to the next waypoint before reverting to AUTO mode.